Gug028/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9-John_Doe
 This file executes a scipt that sets the mode of the file hello 10-mirror_permissions
-This file executes a script that sets the mode of the file hello the same as olleh's mode
+This file executes a script that sets the mode of the file hello the same as olleh's mode 11-directories_permissions
+This file executes a script that adds execute permission to all the subdirectories of the current directory for the owner, the group owner and all other users